libor-m/ngs-course/07-gtools.rst

 	less /data-shared/bed_examples/Ensembl.NCBIM37.67.bed

 	# Count the number of open chromatin regions overlapping with genes
-	# or are within 1000 bp window on each side of a gene
+	# or are within 1000 bp window on each side of a gene:

+	## Count the number of open chromatin regions within 1000 bp window on each side
 	bedtools window -w 1000 \
 	-a <( sortBed -i projects/bed_examples/encode-merged.bed ) \
 	-b <( sortBed -i /data-shared/bed_examples/Ensembl.NCBIM37.67.bed ) |